 1. Do you renounce the spiritual forces of wickedness, reject the evil powers of this world, and repent of your sin?

 2. Do you accept the freedom and power God gives you to resist evil, injustice, and oppression in whatever forms they present themselves?

 3. Do you confess Jesus Christ as your Savior, put your whole trust in his grace, and promise to serve him as your Lord, in union with the Church which Christ has opened to people of all ages, nations, and races?

 4. According to the grace given to you, will you remain faithful members of Christ’s holy Church and serve as Christ’s representatives in the world?

 5. Do you receive and profess the Christian faith as contained in the Scriptures of the Old and New Testaments?

-6. As members of Christ’s universal Church, will you be loyal to Christ through The United Methodist Church, and do all in your power to strengthen its ministries?
+6. As members of Christ’s universal Church, will you be loyal to Christ through The UMC, and do all in your power to strengthen its ministries?

 7. As members of this congregation, will you faithfully participate in its ministries by your prayers, your presence, your gifts, your service, and your witness?

 You can listen to a recent sermon from Pastor Nate about slowing down to consider the membership vows and how we fulfill them below: